1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-AATD is a genetic condition that can be influenced by lifestyle and environmental factors:
+AATD is a hereditary disease, which can be influenced by the environment and way of life:

-• Mutation in the SERPINA1 gene leading to misfolded alpha-1 antitrypsin
+• Mutation of SERPINA1 gene leading to the production of peptide antitrypsin.

-• Inherited in an autosomal codominant pattern (defective gene from one or both parents)
+• Carried an autosomal codominant (defective gene of one parent or both parents).

-• Other liver diseases may compound protein accumulation in the liver
+• Other liver diseases may also be complicated with protein accumulation in the liver.

 Treatment